onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 - The murder of curiosity and agency in school
 - hyper individuality - markets - a radical separation of the self from the whole - partly a product of reductionism
 - postmodernism?
+- Inefficacy of democracy & broken governance and lack of coherence

 > "With so clean and rosy picture as that as one’s basis, the modern narrative may indeed seem bleak, dull, and dark by comparison: a incomprehensibly vast, unguided universe of infinite space; everything just atoms in a void; the emergence of life a fluke; its evolution an unseemly narrative of “eat or be eaten”; human suffering without justification, and death, the ultimate end." - [Brendan Graham Dempsey](https://www.brendangrahamdempsey.com/post/deconstructing-religion#:~:text=With%20so%20clean,the%20ultimate%20end.)